What type of work will take place and where?

 The work will take place in the Upper South Platte River, South Platte River Headwaters, St. Vrain River, Colorado River Headwaters, and Blue River watersheds on U.S. Forest Service lands.
 These watersheds are the primary water supply source areas for Denver Water’s 1.4 million customers.

-In the first year, forest thinning projects will take place on more than 6,000 acres of forest, mostly located in the Upper South Platte and Blue River watersheds near Strontia Springs and Dillon reservoirs.
+During the first year, forest thinning projects took place on more than 6,000 acres of forest, mostly located in the Upper South Platte and Blue River watersheds near Strontia Springs and Dillon reservoirs.

 In future years, forest thinning and other wildfire fuels reduction work will take place around and upstream of Strontia Springs, Gross, Antero, Eleven Mile Canyon and Cheesman reservoirs, and near the town of Winter Park.
 All of this work will reduce the risk of wildfires upstream of Denver Water’s reservoirs and other water delivery infrastructure.